 We talked about the concept that the laws for the Telestial Kingdom are taught in the world; how the “natural,” mortal man was one who was addicted to things, had little to no self-control, would not keep the commandments: would lie, steal, murder, or commit adultery.
 Such would obtain the Telestial glory, the lowest glory, but a glory, just for choosing to come to earth and exist.
 We talked about how living Telestial laws prepares us for the Telestial Kingdom.

-Then we moved on to the Terrestrial Kingdom and how Terrestrial laws were taught in the gospel.
-People who lived a Terrestrial law were kind; they were good neighbors; they were honest in their dealings with men; they loved to learn; they contributed to society in a positive way; they were good people; they knew about, but were not interested in Jesus Christ, nor were they interested in His way of life.
+Then we moved on to the Terrestrial Kingdom and how Terrestrial laws were taught in values and morals.
+Good people of the world who lived a Terrestrial law were kind; they were good neighbors; they were honest in their dealings with men; they loved to learn; they contributed to society in a positive way; they were good people; they knew about, but were not necessarily interested in religion, Jesus Christ, nor were they interested in His way of life.
 They had lived a Terrestrial law and were preparing themselves for that glory.

-Finally, we talked about the Celestial Kingdom and how those who live Celestial laws were those who embraced the Savior, accepted His gospel, and were striving with all their hearts to become like Him and His Father.
+Finally, we talked about the Celestial Kingdom and how those who live Celestial laws were those who embraced the Savior, accepted His gospel, and were striving with all their hearts to live it and become like Him and His Father.
+Celestial laws are specifically taught in the Lord's temples found in His church, the Church of Jesus Christ.
 We read Matt 5:48, and how, before Jesus’s resurrection, He encouraged people to be perfect (complete), like His Father; but after His resurrection and His visit to the Nephites, in that same invitation, He included Himself as perfect (3 Ne.
 12:48).
 We talked about how doing what Jesus would do, or living as Jesus would live, through His grace, we could become as He became.

 As usual, I asked each child to pray about this information.
 Even though this was a deeper discussion, and Jaclyn only seven, was preparing for baptism, I asked her to pray, too; reminding her of the many times she’d been asked to pray, to know if what she had learned was true and how important that was.